 Stanford makes available data on the composition of the university community since 2010.
 The university plans to improve and refine the data it collects, reflecting identities as people experience them, including gender, intersectionality, and invisible differences.

 Launched in the winter of 2021, the inaugural GSE Inclusion Council seeks to strengthen and broaden inclusive leadership school wide.
-Comprised of faculty, staff, students, and alumni, the council will advise and consult with the Chief Inclusion Officer on initiatives intended to create a welcoming environment for all.
+Comprised of faculty, staff, students, and alumni, the council will advise GSE administrators on initiatives intended to create a welcoming environment for all.

 MA ’15, Policy, Organization, and Leadership Studies (POLS)